More Than Just Shiroi Koibito! 3 Exquisite ISHIYA Sweets to Pick for Your Hokkaido Souvenirs|Domingo

 Sapporo-based writer Yumeko Takashima

 Born in Saga Prefecture.
-Graduated from the Department of Western Cultural History, Faculty of Letters, Doshisha University.
-After working at a major travel agency, he gained experience as an editor and writer at a publishing and editing production company in Kyoto, and went independent in 2022.
-In 2024, his passion led him to move to Hokkaido.
-He edits and writes articles for books, magazines, and online media, focusing on travel, food, and culture.
+Graduated from Doshisha University, Faculty of Letters, Department of Western Cultural History.
+After working at a major travel agency, she gained experience as an editor and writer at a publishing and editorial production company in Kyoto, and went independent in 2022.
+In 2024, her passion led her to move to Hokkaido.
+She edits and writes articles for books, magazines, and web media, focusing on content related to travel, food, and culture.

 1. Home